 He was also racist, against his own people.
 He said to the effect that Confucianism in China causes political and cultural corruption for thousands of years perhaps because there is something wrong with the Chinese race.
 But, as he has rightly observed, the Chinese are a very proud people.
 They do not take kindly to any racism against them.
 A racist like him against his own country is naturally unfit for a national leadership position of his country.

 A man who hates his people and his country does not deserve respect and wishes from his country fellows.

 So, again, may people like Liu Xiaobo forever slump in unease and turn in discomfort in their bombs.
-Contrary to their inborn wishes and the expectations of their foreign mouners, China and its people will continue on their road to strength and prosperity with its current Chinese socialist political and economic system.
+Contrary to their wishes and the expectations of their foreign mourners, China and its people will continue on their road to strength and prosperity with its current Chinese socialist political and economic system.
 This system values the public ownership of land, industries, and corporations, economically ensuring real political democracy as opposed to how democracy is made a mockery of by being used as a political tool by the richest 1% to economically exploit their brainwashed subjects whose income levels remain virtually unchanged for decades.